jb-balaji/kuralGPT/README.md

 # kuralGPT
  This is a fun project based on nanoGPT, that generates Thirukkural in transliteration format.
 I am using a simple data set from hugging face.

+## Quickstart
-Steps to install and run this repo.
+Steps to install dependencies, download the dataset, train the model and run the sample application.

 ##### Clone the Repo:
     https://github.com/jb-balaji/kuralGPT